Kalkwst/Risotto/README.md

 This method has 2 overloads.

-#### Assert

-Asserts that all elements of a sequence meet a given condition otherwise throws an exception.

-This method has 2 overloads.

 #### AtLeast

 Determines whether or not the number of elements in the sequence is greater than or equal to the given integer.